brwilkinson/AzureDeploymentFramework/README.md

     How do you actually implement those design patterns that are in the architectural documentation?
     How do you actually start designing and deploying your application code?
-    How do you prototype out different design models allowing faster testing and validation, while staying within budget?
+    How do you prototype out design models allowing faster testing and validation, while staying within budget?
-    How do you define, deploy and release to as many environments that your application needs for: Dev, Test, QA, UAT, PROD, DR Etc. across regions.
+    How do you define, deploy and release to as many environments that your application needs for:
+        - Dev, Test, QA, UAT, PROD, DR Etc. across regions.

-    If that is something that is of interest to you, then this project can help.
+## If that is something that is of interest to you, then this project can help.

 ### Disclaimers:
 - This project should be implemented by Developers OR DevOps, this is a Declarative and Code first project.